11 January 2022

 Failure to Respond

-In every proceeding a Defendant will be summonsed to appear at Court on a specified date in order to respond to the claim against him.
-Should a Defendant fail to attend on the return date and/or fail to indicate that the matter is to be defended, the Plaintiff may apply to the Court for judgment by default; similarly, judgment in default may be given if a Defendant fails to table their defences on the due date.
+In every proceeding a defendant will be summonsed to appear at court on a specified date in order to respond to the claim against them.
+Should a defendant fail to attend on the return date and/or fail to indicate that the matter is to be defended, the plaintiff may apply to the court for judgment by default; similarly, judgment in default may be given if a defendant fails to table their defences on the due date.